SigmaRellik/HW19/README.md

 #### Question 2
 - VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.
 - What sort of mitigation could you use to protect against this?
+  > answer:
-  > answer: Create policy that unlock users that get locked out after a set amount of time.
-Allow login from whitelisted IP addresses
+  > - Create policy that unlock users that get locked out after a set amount of time
+  > - Allow login from whitelisted IP addresses

 ### Part 2: Apache Webserver Attack: